SUMEETRM/sumeetrm.github.io/_pages/about.md

 Hi!
 I'm Sumeet Motwani, an ML Researcher studying Computer Science at UC Berkeley.
 I'm working on Multiagent Systems, Cyberdefense, RL, and ML Safety.

-I've been involved with Redwood Research, Solana Labs, Convergent Finance, and GEn1E, and am currently with BAIR, FoLI, and independent research collaborator groups.
+I've been at Redwood Research, Solana Labs, Convergent Finance, and GEn1E, and am currently with BAIR, FoLI, and independent research collaborator groups.

+This website is currently under construction.

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.